Roman province: Assignment

 Prior to 123 BC, the senate assigned consular provinces as it wished, usually in its first meeting of the consular year.
 The specific provinces to be assigned were normally determined by lot or by mutual agreement among the commanders; only extraordinarily did the senate assign a command extra sortem (outside of sortition).
 But in 123 or 122 BC, the tribune Gaius Sempronius Gracchus passed the lex Sempronia de provinciis consularibus, which required the senate to select the consular provinces before the consular elections and made this announcement immune from tribunician veto.
 The law had the effect of, over time, abolishing the temporary provinciae, as it was not always realistic for the senate to anticipate the theatres of war some six months in advance.
 Instead, the senate chose to assign consuls to permanent provinces near expected trouble spots.
 From 200 to 124 BC, only 22 per cent of recorded consular provinciae were permanent provinces; between 122 and 53 BC, this rose to 60 per cent.

 While many of the provinces had been assigned to sitting praetors in the earlier part of the second century, with new praetorships created to fill empty provincial commands, by the start of the first century it had become uncommon for praetors to hold provincial commands during their formal annual term.
-Instead they generally took command after their annual term ended by prorogation.
-This was due to the increased number of provinces needing commanders as well as the increased number of permanent courts (quaestiones perpetuae), each of which was presided over by a sitting praetor.
-During the time of the Second Punic War, a praetor prorogued took the rank pro praetore, but starting with the Spanish provinces and expanding by 167 BC, praetors were more commonly prorogued with the augmented rank proconsule, so that by the end of the republic, almost all praetors were so entitled.
+Instead they generally took command as promagistrate after the end of their term.
+The use of prorogation was due to an insufficient number of praetors, which was for two reasons: more provinces needed commands and the increased number of permanent jury courts (quaestiones perpetuae), each of which had a praetor as president, exacerbated this issue.
+Praetors during the second century were normally prorogued pro praetore, but starting with the Spanish provinces and expanding by 167 BC, praetors were more commonly prorogued with the augmented rank pro consule; by the end of the republic, all governors acted pro consule.

 Also important was the assertion of popular authority over the assignment of provincial commands.
 This started with Gaius Marius, who had an allied tribune introduce a law transferring to him the already-taken province of Numidia (then held by Quintus Caecilius Metellus), allowing Marius to assume command of the Jugurthine War.
-This innovation destabilised the system of assigning provincial commands and later allowed ambitious politicians to assemble for themselves enormous commands, such as the Pompeian lex Gabinia of 67 BC (giving him all land within 50 miles of the Mediterranean) and Caesar's Gallic commands that encompassed three normal provinces.
+This innovation destabilised the system of assigning provincial commands, exacerbated internal political tensions, and later allowed ambitious politicians to assemble for themselves enormous commands which the senate would never have approved: the Pompeian lex Gabinia of 67 BC granted Pompey all land within 50 miles of the Mediterranean; Caesar's Gallic command that encompassed three normal provinces.